License Plates Renewal FAQ

 It's as easy as Four Simple Steps.

-- Type in your Registration ID and PIN found on your renewal notice or your current registration card.
-If you do not have a renewal notice or a current registration card, please call the Public Inquiry Division at 800-252-8980 to obtain your Registration ID and PIN number.
+- Type in your Registration ID and PIN found on your current registration card.
+If you do not have a current registration card, please call the Public Inquiry Division at 800-252-8980 (toll free in Illinois) or 217-785-3000 (outside Illinois) to obtain your Registration ID and PIN number.

 - Follow directions on screen and verify your information.